dacsang97/aigc/README.md

 ## Configuration

-Before using AIGC, you need to configure your API key:
+Before using AIGC, you need to configure your API key.
+If you don't have one, you can get it from [here](https://openrouter.ai/settings/keys).

 ```bash
 # Set your API key